On Alberta's dryland farms, reflections on a devastating year and an eye to what's next | CBC News

 "Our dryland crops only produced at a fraction of what they would," she said.
 "It was probably about a quarter of what we would average over the last 10 years."

-Garry Lentz, who farms on a dryland operation 10 miles east of Medicine Hat, said crop insurance basically only covers the costs of production.
+Garry Lentz, who farms on a dryland operation 16 kilometres east of Medicine Hat, said crop insurance basically covers only the costs of production.

 "There's no profit to be had this year in farming," he said.
 "It's a big disappointment.
 It puts everything on hold that you have planned."